 We have audited the accompanying consolidated balance sheets of Leidos Holdings, Inc. and subsidiaries (the "Company") as of December 29, 2017 and December 30, 2016, the related consolidated statements of income, comprehensive income, equity, and cash flows, for the fiscal years ended December 29, 2017 and December 30, 2016, and the 11-month period ended January 1, 2016 and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 29, 2017, December 30, 2016, and the results of its operations and its cash flows for the fiscal years ended December 29, 2017 and December 30, 2016, and the 11-month period ended January 1, 2016, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 29, 2017, December 30, 2016, and the results of its operations and its cash flows for the fiscal years ended December 29, 2017, and December 30, 2016, and the results of its operations and its cash flows for the fiscal years ended December 29, 2017 and December 30, 2016, and the 11-month period ended January 1, 2016, in conformity with accounting principles generally accepted in the United States of America.